michaelkovza/Resume/README.md

 # Michael Kovzanovich

-2 years of experience as Frontend-developer
+2 years of experience as a Frontend-developer

 ## Language Skills